Rafaelaslv/anotacoes-sql/README.md

 E para armazenar e manipular os dados é necessário o uso de comandos.

-Alguns dos comandos mais utilizados
+Alguns dos comandos mais utilizados:

+SELEC
+FROM
+WHERE
+AS
+JOIN
+AND
+OR
+LIMIT
+IN
+CASE